MalwarePerseus/100-days-of-code/r1-log.md

 1. Solved Questions from the [ProjectEuler](https://projecteuler.net)
 2. Made Some Open Source Contributions to JS projects.
 3. Didn't get much time today, but spent 40 mins getting a deeper view of TailWindCss Classes.

+### R1D4
+1. Worked a bit more in Open-Source Repos, Got a PR Merged into the Electron.js Repo!
+2. Added More functions to the Music feature of my friend's bot.
+3. Drafted a small blog post.
+Gonna work on it and publish it by next week.
+4. Tried to Format the models of the Pretzels in the Pretzel Repo.